AdobeDocs/ff-services-docs/src/pages/guides/get-started.md

 ## Overview

-Here are the steps to get started with the creative generation services APIs.
+Here are the steps to get started with the Firefly services APIs.
 If you have already got your API key, you can skip these steps and proceed to [Generate access Token](./get-started.md#step-5-generate-access-token) and [make your first API call](./get-started.md#make-your-first-api-call) with Firefly Services.

 ## Generate an API Key and access token